infracamp/infracamp/docs/mission/index.md

-# Mission
+# Mission <small>Improving development performance by know how transfer</small>

+Software-quality largely depends on programming skills and the underlaying infrastructure (frameworks).
+Infracamp hosts open-source frameworks and infrastructure services to improve development of excellent software.

-[work in progress]
+[document work in progress]

-## Why should enterprises develop open-source software
+## Why should enterprises engage in open-source framework development

-- Open-source prevent your developers from reinventing the wheel.
+- Open-source prevent developers from reinventing the wheel.

-- Your personnel can use and engage in your projects in their spare time and after leaving your company.

 - It's better even for competing companies to have their developers work together.

+- Published Open-Source software is cleaner and better documented.
+Many dangerous quick-n-dirty solutions found in private repositories can't be done in open-source environments at all.
+Secure open-source measures will most probably have positive backlash to internal projects.

+- Effords in writing community grade documentation will improve internal documentation as well.

+- Lots of developers program as a hobby, too.
+Why not let them have and eventually improve the same infrastructure.

+- Developers might not want to stay their whole life in one company.
+Open-Source can help to stay in touch and benefit from new experiences in exotic projects.

-## Why enterprises can't do open-source software on their own
+## Why enterprises can't do open-source frameworks on their own

 - It's not only about the license.
 You'll need development resources (github, giblab), build- and testing resources, marketing.
 Maintainers must be found to coordinate development, approval of